 Best Medical Billing and Coding Schools in Massachusetts

 If you want to work in healthcare but prefer an office setting over direct patient care, medical billing and coding is worth a close look.
-In Massachusetts, there are several accredited schools that can teach you the skills you need to get your first job in this growing field.
+In Massachusetts, there are several accredited schools that can teach skills used in entry-level roles in this growing field.

 The fastest way to get started is to choose a program that is recognized by employers and prepares you for national certification exams.
 Here’s what you should know and where to find the best training options across the state.